synfinatic/aws-sso-cli/README.md

 ## Commands

+ * `cache` -- Force refresh of AWS SSO role information
  * `console` -- Open AWS Console in a browser with the selected role
  * `exec` -- Exec a command with the selected role
  * `list` -- List all accounts & roles
  * `expire` -- Force expire of AWS SSO credentials
- * `refresh` -- Force refresh of AWS SSO role information
+ * `renew` -- Renew current AWS SSO credentials
  * `tags` -- List manually created tags for each role
  * `version` -- Print the version of aws-sso